This page provides the release notes for the Agora Video SDK for Android.

 1. Fallback options for a live broadcast under unreliable network conditions

-The audio and video quality of a live broadcast will deteriorate under unreliable network conditions.
+The audio and video quality of a live broadcast deteriorate under unreliable network conditions.
 To improve the efficiency of a live broadcast, the

 The SDK returns the